Josh-002/first_one/README.md

 # first_one
-This is my frist repo for the semester, nice
+This is my frist repo of the semester, nice